How to Heal From a Toxic Relationship - Tips & Tricks

 Finally, it's important to learn from the experience of being in a toxic or unhealthy relationship.
 This can involve reflecting on what went wrong, what you could have done differently, and what you need in a healthy relationship moving forward.

-By acknowledging the relationship's toxicity, cutting off contact with the toxic partner or abusive partner, seeking support, practicing self-care, setting boundaries, and learning from the experience, you can heal and move forward with a positive outlook on your future.
+By acknowledging the relationship's toxicity, cutting off contact with the toxic partner or abusive partner, seeking support, practicing self-care, setting boundaries, and learning from the experience, you can heal, have an improved mind wellness, and move forward with a positive outlook on your future.

 How to Not Be Toxic in a Relationship